 Peterley Manor Farm, Great Missenden, Bucks – Fri 15 – Sat 16 June

-Luna Cinema at Stonor Park, Henley; Blenheim Palace, Woodstock; and Waddesdon Manor, Bucks
+Luna Cinema at Stonor Park, Blenheim Palace and Waddesdon Manor, from Fri 27 July

-On Fri 27 Jul, Moulin Rouge can-cans in to Stonor Park ‘come what may’ (yes, I have the soundtrack), followed by the original Harry Potter & the Philosopher’s Stone on Sat 28 July and ending with the classic of all time Casablanca.
+On Fri 27 Jul, Moulin Rouge can-cans into Stonor Park ‘come what may’ (yes, I have the soundtrack), followed by Harry Potter & the Philosopher’s Stone on Sat 28 July and ending with the classic of all time Casablanca.
 Hot food and a full bar will be provided but you’re welcome to bring a picnic if you can be bothered (er, nope).